sayonetech/fastapi-boilerplate/README.md

 - Email address
 - Full name
-- Password (securely hashed with bcrypt)
+- Password (securely hashed with SHA-256 + salt)

+For more CLI commands and detailed usage, see the [Commands Documentation](docs/commands.md).

 ## Environment Setup